-It takes the full 11 hours to sail across the Strait in late April, when I made the journey.
+It takes the full 11 hours to sail across the Strait in late April, which is when I made the journey.

-We were scheduled to disembark at 7:30pm and the website advises that you arrive 45 minutes before the departure time.
+The boat was scheduled to disembark at 7.30pm and the website advises that you arrive 45 minutes before the departure time.

 I have a deep mistrust of public transport (which I was taking from my house in the north of the city to Port Melbourne) and arrived at 6pm.
 Better safe than stranded, as the age old adage goes.

-The ship features a restaurant, gift/snack shop, bar, cinema, pokies, lounge and play area for kids, so it’s not really possible to be bored.
+The ferries each have a restaurant, gift/snack shop, bar, cinema, pokies, lounge and play area for kids, so it’s not really possible to be bored.

-A meal onboard the ship costs $24.50 AUD for an adult, but it’s a buffet style meal and there’s a pretty decent array of food on offer.
+Dinner onboard the ship costs $27.50 AUD for an adult, but it’s a buffet style meal and there’s a pretty decent array of food on offer.

-I paid a little extra for an oyster, because I can never say no to oysters and I’m a bit of a guts.
+I paid a little extra for an oyster, because I can never say no to oysters.

 Should you book a cabin on the Spirit of Tasmania?

-Your ticket basically gets you entry onto the ferry to Tasmania and nothing much more.
+Your ticket gets you entry onto the ferry to Tasmania and nothing much more.

 So – is the cabin worth booking?
 Ultimately, that’s up to you to decide.